 The new online concert series Resonate is a collaboration between Musicians of the Gewandhaus Orchestra, the Leipzig International Art Programme (LIA) and the Goethe Institute Thailand.
 The founder of Resonate, Tahlia Petrosian, describes this innovative format as “exploring both the interaction between music and art and the potential for engagement between performers and audiences in the digital sphere”.
 A special focus of Resonate is online interaction between performers and audience.

-The first concert will be streamed on Sunday, March 7, 2021, at 2pm CET.
+The first concert was streamed on Sunday, March 7, 2021, at 2pm CET.
 The link to the stream will be published shortly.
 The date of a subsequent streaming of this concert will also be announced shortly.

 Resonate presents collaborations between Musicians of the Gewandhaus Orchestra and artists from the Leipzig International Artists Programme (LIA).
 During each Resonate concert, the guest LIA artist creates an artwork in real time as a visual response to the live music performance.
 Filmed in the historic Moritzbastei underground club in Leipzig, each 45-minute concert presents a unique opportunity to experience the creative process close-up.
 Resonate concerts are streamed shortly after filming to enable the performers to be online during streaming.
 While watching the concert, the audience can interact with them directly through an online chatbox.